casdoor/casdoor-website/docs/pricing/subscription.md

 ---
 title: Subscription
-description: Casdoor Subscription overview
+description: Casdoor Subscription Overview
 keywords: [Subscription]
 authors: [isulimanov, Chinoholo0807]
 ---

-`Subscription` helps to manage user's selected `Plan` that make easy to control `Application`'s features access.
+The `Subscription` feature helps in managing a user's selected `Plan`, making it easy to control the access to `Application` features.

 :::tip

-Since each `Plan` based on `Role` you can assign Plan's Role to user and use enforce API for permission checking.
+Since each `Plan` is based on a `Role`, you can assign the Plan's Role to a user and use the enforce API for permission checking.

 :::

-`Subscription` can be created in three ways:
+A `Subscription` can be created in three ways:

-- Manually by admin
+- Manually by an admin
-- Via the Pricing flow (After sign up a `paid-user` and buy the selected `Plan`)
+- Via the Pricing flow (after signing up as a `paid-user` and purchasing the selected `Plan`)
 - Via API

-The relation between `Pricing`, `Plan`, `Subscription`, `Product` and `Payment` is as follow:
+The relationship between `Pricing`, `Plan`, `Subscription`, `Product`, and `Payment` is as follows:

 ![relation](/img/pricing/relation.png)